kakarot987/kakarot987/README.md

-- 👋 Hi, I’m @kakarot987
+- 👋 Hi, I'm Mayank, a passionate Java Full Stack Developer.
-- 👀 I’m interested in ...
-Java, Spring Boot, Spring,microservices
+- 👀 I specialize in Java, Spring Boot, Spring, and microservices development.
-- 🌱 I’m currently learning ...
-Devops
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Currently, I am expanding my knowledge in DevOps to enhance my full-stack capabilities.
+- 💼 As a Java Full Stack Developer, I've worked on various projects, showcasing proficiency in front-end and back-end technologies.
+- 🚀 I have successfully completed projects showcasing proficiency in Java development and Spring frameworks.
+- 🤝 I'm open to collaboration and exploring new opportunities in the world of Full Stack Java development.
-- 📫 How to reach me ... linkedin.com/in/mayank-devrani-200bb815b
+- 📫 Reach me on LinkedIn: Mayank Devrani LinkedIn.
+Let's connect!

 <!---
 kakarot987/kakarot987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.